graigware/graigware/README.md

 🎓 Second-year student at **Epitech Lille**
 💼 Working at **[AG2R LA MONDIALE](https://www.ag2rlamondiale.fr/)** on software modernization
 🧠 Passionate about **Problem-solving** & **Cybersecurity** <br>
-🗺️ Fun fact on me, I can recognize any flag from any country in the world ! (here is my favorite one, Kiribati : 🇰🇮)
+🗺️ Fun fact on me, I can recognize any flag from any country in the world !
+(Here is my favorite one, Kiribati : 🇰🇮)

 ## 💾 Technologies